Samera2022/MouseMacros/README.md

 **Developer: Samera2022**
 * **GitHub**: [@Samera2022](https://github.com/Samera2022)
 ### 📄 License
-This project is licensed under the GPL-3.0 License - see the `LICENSE` file for details.
+This project is licensed under the GNU General Public License v3.0 License - see the `LICENSE` file for details.